Part 2: Kids and divorce: the story of Nina and Jakob

 But one thing Nina and Jakob make clear for us, is that it is 100% possible for kids to grow up well-balanced and resilient following not only the divorce of their parents, but the merging of other families to create their Patchwork Families.

-Kids from ‘broken’ homes aren’t broken
+Kids from ‘broken’ homes don’t need to be ‘broken’

 As I have mentioned in Part I of this blog series, ending a relationship with an individual who demonstrates particularly toxic behaviours, is going to be a long-term challenge for anyone.
 The hard truth is that there is no getting away from that other than being able to recognise these traits early on in the relationship and not having kids with toxic type personalities in the first place.